monsterkodi/kakao/kakao.app/kode/ked/notes.md

     - file icons and ext removal
     - prefs mode
         - set preview_on_hover false
-    - fix
+    - fix prjcts files
         - clamp long relative parent dirs
     - click in mapview to jump to line

 - status
     - move dirty and redo into statusfile
-    - relative crumbs when dirtree is open
+    - relative crumbs when dirtree is open?

 - editing
     - more tests